philipn7/TypeScript-Maps/README.md

 Create a custom map object with only the things we need exposed.
 Google map object is set to private.
 Access / modifier methods created as needed.

+## Interfaces in Patterns
+Interfaces definitions are a large part of TypeScript.
+If a method needs to receive an object type to work correctly we define that type with interfaces.
+The object we pass can also `implements` the interface so typescript and other developers know our intentions.